Director of Athletics

 Junior Varsity Girls "B" Soccer

-Ian Winstanley has been associated with St. Patrick’s for seven years as a substitute teacher and as the coach of the junior varsity boys soccer team for four of the last five fall seasons.
-He is a ten-year veteran of the Board of Great Falls Soccer Club, and he has coached both boys and girls recreational and travel teams from ages 7 through 16.
-Ian has been a United States Soccer Federation (USSF) certified referee since 2004 and officiates games in both the National Capital Soccer League (NCSL) and Washington Area Girls Soccer (WAGS) league programs, regional travel tournaments, and in local adult leagues in Northern Virginia.
+Ian Winstanley has been associated with St. Patrick’s for over eight years in various administrative and educational capacities and was the coach of the Junior Varsity Boys soccer team for the 2008-2011 seasons.
+He is an eleven-year veteran of the Board of Great Falls Soccer Club (VA), where he has coached both boys and girls recreational and travel teams from ages 7 through 16.
+Ian has been a United States Soccer Federation (USSF) certified referee since 2004 and officiates games in the National Capital Soccer League (NCSL), Old Dominion Soccer League ( ODSL), and Washington Area Girls Soccer (WAGS) league programs, regional travel tournaments, at the college level and in local adult leagues in Northern Virginia.
 In 2007, he joined the list of game officials certified by The National Federation of State High School Associations (NFHS), and regularly takes charge of High School games in our area within the Independent Soccer League (ISL).
 A native of the British Isles, Ian played soccer during his school years and at the collegiate-level for The University of St. Andrews, as well as in various adult leagues across Scotland.
 His initial coaching experience was gained at a private preparatory school in Oxfordshire, England.

 Junior Varsity "B" Soccer